rujutavb/PyApex/README.md

 ***
 **Installation**<br><br>
 1. Download the package PyApex<br><br>
-2. Unzip it and move it in the "Lib" directory of your Python 3.x distribution
+2. Unzip it and move it in the "Lib" directory of your Python 3.x distribution or put it in the same folder with your python project.
 ***
 **Using**<br><br>
 1. To access to the help and see all possibilities of PyApex, import the module :<br>